 NIPT is a special kind of blood test that you can have during pregnancy

 in order to screen for certain conditions that could be affecting your baby.
 All we have to do is take a sample of your blood, in the same way as any other blood test.
 We can find fragments of placental DNA in your blood, which is identical to your baby’s DNA.
-By analysing this, we can tell if your baby is likely to be affected by certain genetic or chromosomal abnormalities.
+By analysing this, we can tell if your baby is likely to be affected by certain genetic or chromosomal conditions.

 The Harmony test is one of the most widely known forms of NIPT in the UK

 , but you can also have the Panorama or SAFE tests at the Birth Company.
 All of these tests can detect the most common chromosomal abnormalities, including Down syndrome.
-However, it’s important to understand that screening tests can only tell you if your baby is at higher than usual risk of a particular condition.
+However, it’s important to understand that screening tests can only tell you if your baby is at higher probability of a particular condition.
 NIPT cannot be used to diagnose any condition for certain, so you may need to have another test to confirm the results.

 How Does NIPT Detect Down Syndrome?